tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ##### Forums

-xTalks have a very active and friendly user community.
-We encourage all new users to sign up to our mailing list and user forums as they are a great way to get technical help, meet new people and keep up-to-date with what is going on in the world of LiveCode.
+xTalk has always had a very active and friendly user community.
+We encourage all new users to sign up to our mailing list and user forums as they are a great way to get technical help, meet new people and keep up-to-date with what is going on in the world of xTalk.
 The “User Forums” section provides a link to our forum registration page as well as a list of links to the most recent posts which have been made.

 ##### Blog

-This button takes you to LiveCode's online blog, where LiveCode engineers and developers regularly post updates about what's new, how-to tutorials, and announcements of interest to the xTalk developer community.
+This button takes you to LiveCode's online blog, where engineers and developers regularly post updates about what's new, how-to tutorials, and announcements of interest to the developer community.

-##### Account

-Click this button to log in to your LiveCode online store account.
-There you can see your purchases, as well as look for useful add-ons to make the IDE an even more powerful development tool.

 ### Dictionary

 The Dictionary contains detailed reference materials for developing applications.
 It is divided into two main sections&mdash;the API reference and the Guides.
-It can be accessed by choosing **Dictionary (API)** from the **Help** menu, or by clicking the Dictionary icon on the IDE Toolbar.
+It can be accessed by choosing **Dictionary (API)** from the **Help** menu, or by clicking the Dictionary icon on the Toolbar.

 ![](images/toolbar-dict.png)

 #### APIs

-The Application Programming Interface, or API, reference contains the complete syntax for all components, including Script, Builder, and all installed widgets and libraries.
-If you are new you will likely spend most of your time in xTalk Script, the scripting language used in developing xTalk applications.
+The Application Programming Interface, or API, reference contains the complete syntax for all components, including xTalk Script, the Builder language, and all installed widgets and libraries.
+If you are new you will likely spend most of your time in Script section, the main language used in developing applications.
 The examples that follow will be taken from the Script API, but the API documentation for all components uses the same format and layout.

 ![](images/image4.png)

 To search one of the API lists, click on the API tab at top left, then choose the API you want to search from the option list.
-For example, to search for a xTalk Script term, choose Script.
+For example, to search for a Script term, choose Script.

 **Searching.** If you know what term you want to look up, or if you have a good idea of what it might be, just start typing it into the search box, and a list of terms that match your search term will appear in the entries list.